wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/move-to-modern-desktop-m365/includes/1-introduction.md

-The modern desktop is powered by Windows 10 and Office 365 ProPlus, is always up to date, and brings insights and security powered by the cloud.
+"Modern desktop" describes a Windows 10 device that runs Office 365 ProPlus apps and is managed by Enterprise Management + Security.
+The modern desktop is always up to date and uses insights and security powered by the cloud.
 Shifting to a modern desktop improves productivity and security for users and streamlines work for IT professionals.
 This shift is well underway in thousands of organizations around the world.

 ## Benefits of the modern desktop
 Right now, security concerns are the top reasons organizations switch to a modern desktop.
 Putting the right technology in the hands of users can help protect against some of the most common security threats, like compromised credentials.
 Windows 10 provides security features like Windows Hello, which enables companies to eliminate passwords.
 It also provides support for FIDO2 security keys, which enable organizations to better secure their data and devices.
 Office 365 ProPlus helps round out the security offerings for Microsoft 365, with its built-in features that integrate with Windows 10 to help you protect sensitive data, stay in control in the cloud, and meet your compliance needs.